bharganw/itp404-myMSF/README.md

 -- PUT: url/announcements/{id}.
 Editing an existing announcement with id={id}
 -- DELETE: url/announcements/{id}.
 Deleting an announcement with id={id}

+THE AJAX calls have been replaced by ember data calls

 I will be integrating the calendar using the Google calendar API.
 I am unsure about the testing at the moment.